 She’ll also check to make sure your baby doesn’t have a hernia.

 A hydrocele usually goes away on its own before a boy’s first birthday.
-If it doesn’t, or if it gets bigger, you should take him back to his doctor to see if he needs treatment.
+If it doesn’t, or if it gets bigger, his doctor will refer him to a specialist called a urologist.

 If your son has a communicating hydrocele, the pediatrician will usually recommend surgery without waiting for it to go away.